d3zd3z/zephyr/doc/contribute/security.rst

 project itself, it may be necessary to increase this embargo time.
 The time necessary shall be clearly annotated in the issue itself.

+.. todo: Cross check with Inaky's document.

+.. todo: Cross check with Securty Overview section.

-The list of issues shall be reviewed at least once a month by the core security team on the Zephyr Project.
+The list of issues shall be reviewed at least once a month by the security committee on the Zephyr Project.
 This review should focus on tracking the fixes, determining if any external parties need to be notified or involved, and determining when to lift the embargo on the issue.
 The embargo should not be lifted via an automated means, but